havish99/Data-structures/README.md

 # Data-structures
-My solutions for various assignments of the course data structures
+Implementation of various types of data structures.